Kevin Huerter NBA Preview vs. the Warriors

 Warriors 2022-23 Defensive Insights

-- Defensively, the Warriors conceded 117.1 points per game last year, 21st in the NBA.
+- The Warriors were 21st in the NBA defensively last season, giving up 117.1 points per contest.

-- The Warriors gave up 43.3 rebounds on average last season, 15th in the NBA.
+- The Warriors allowed 43.3 rebounds on average last year, 15th in the NBA.

-- The Warriors were the 15th-ranked squad in the league in assists conceded per game last season, at 25.7.
+- In terms of assists, the Warriors were 15th in the league defensively last season, conceding 25.7 per game.

-- Looking at three-point defense, the Warriors were 23rd in the NBA last year, allowing 12.9 makes per game.
+- Conceding 12.9 made three-pointers per contest last season, the Warriors were 23rd in the league in that category.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!